petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/contacts.md

 * Social Network

 !!! important
-    This feature is currently behind a release feature flag.
+    Currently, this feature is behind a release feature flag.
 Read [Release Feature Flags](../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

-To add one of the above fields,

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Control Panel* &rarr; *Accounts*.